-

 At the art academy, I felt at home.
 Although it was an official bachelor's degree program, it felt more like a community of artists—including the teachers—who shared a common curiosity and passion for art.
 I look back on this time as a period of intense creativity, inspiration, a sense of community, and an urge to produce and think.
 This experience shaped the different ways I connect with art, reflect on it, and create it.
 It was as much a formal education as it was a form of personal and artistic growth.

 I was eager for answers and sought a different approach.
 I wanted to understand why the art world functions as it does and try to find my place within it.
 I decided to enroll in a master’s program at Maastricht University, where I immersed myself in academia.
 Writing extensively from an academic perspective on art, the lives of artists, and the art world helped me gain greater clarity about its meticulous workings while also sharpening my own position within it.
 During and after completing this master’s degree, I worked as a researcher at the Jan van Eyck Academie.
 There, I focused on a qualitative research project examining the relationship between the work ethic and the precarious socio-economic position of contemporary artists.
-Ultimately, the conclusions of the research led me to further reject and retreat from the institutional and academic art world altogether.
+Ultimately, the conclusions of the research led me to further retreat from the institutional and academic art world altogether.
 From that point on, I went completely underground.

 This period of my life was quite difficult.
 After working several side jobs, I felt lost, cut off from any creativity or freedom, unguided, and disconnected from what I loved dearly.
 I needed to reorient myself and sought to create a stable and healthy foundation for my life—not just financially, but in all dimensions.